MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/winrm-cannot-process-request.md

 The proxy has been configured but the proxy is not running.

 ### Solution
-1.Take the steps to start the proxy and try again, OR
+1. Take the necessary steps to start the proxy and try again, OR

 2. Determine the current proxy by executing (in PowerShell run as administrator):
   ```powershell
      netsh winhttp show proxy